Control Strip

 The Control Strip is a user interface component introduced in the "classic" System 7 Macintosh operating system.
-It currently exists as part of the Touch Bar interface in macOS.

 History

 The Control Strip was initially released in 1994 with the PowerBook 500 series of notebook computers and the PowerBook Duo 280 subnotebook computers, at that point shipping with System 7.1.
 Later on it was made available to desktop and portable Macintosh computers, beginning with System 7.5.3.

 Apple removed Control Strip in 2001 as a consequence of its move to Mac OS X. Apple initially attempted to integrate the Control Strip’s features into the Dock.
 After this was found to be too clumsy, most of its features were again duplicated in the menu extras of 10.1.

 An attempt was made at an open source reimplementation of the Control Strip for OS X, but it never received much developer traction and the last release is dated 27 October 2000.

-Apple revived the Control Strip as a component of its Touch Bar in October 2016.
-By default, the rightmost portion of the Touch Bar displays a subset of system controls previously available on the keyboard's function keys.
-When Control Strip is expanded the full set of system controls is displayed.
+The Control Strip name was revived for a similar feature on the Touch Bar, which served a similar purpose.